tarof429/stuckathome/golang/README.md

 }
 ```

-Importing a package which is not used results in a build error.
+Importing a package which is not used will result in a build error.

 ### [Variables](#variables)